 Even more surprisingly, Kendamil Goat managed to keep all of the nasty stuff out: no starches or maltodextrin, no palm or soybean oils, and no added sugars or corn syrup solids.
 That makes us really happy, and we think your little one will be quite happy with those decisions too!

-Kendamil Goat Stage 1 Ingredients: Whole Goat Milk, Demineralised Goat Whey Powder (from Milk), Vegetable Oils (Sunflower, Coconut, Rapeseed), Galacto-oligosaccharides (from Milk), Lactose (from Milk), Calcium citrate, Choline bitartrate, Potassium chloride, Calcium lactate, Sodium citrate, Magnesium chloride, Sodium ascorbate, Docosahexaenoic acid, L-Tyrosine, L-Phenylalanine, L- Tryptophan, Potassium hydroxide, Inositol, Arachidonic acid, L-Isoleucine, Taurine, Calcium phosphate, Nucleotides (Cytidine-5’-monophosphate, disodium Uridine-5’-monophosphate, Adenosine-5’-monophosphate, disodium Inosine-5’-monophosphate, disodium Guanosine-5’ monophosphate), Iron pyrophosphate, L-Carnitine, Zinc sulphate, Vitamin E, Niacin, Calcium pantothenate, Copper sulphate, Thiamin, Riboflavin, Vitamin A, Vitamin B6, Manganese sulphate, Folic acid, Potassium iodide, Sodium selenite, Vitamin K, Vitamin D3, Biotin, Vitamin B12.
+Kendamil Goat Stage 1 Ingredients: Whole goat milk, Demineralised goat whey powder (from milk), Vegetable oils (sunflower, coconut, rapeseed), Galacto-oligosaccharides (from milk), Lactose (from milk), Calcium citrate, Choline bitartrate, Potassium chloride, Calcium lactate, Sodium citrate, Magnesium chloride, Sodium ascorbate, Oil from the microalgae Schizochytrium sp., L-Tyrosine, L-Phenylalanine, L-Tryptophan, Potassium hydroxide, Inositol, Oil from Mortierella alpina, L-Isoleucine, Taurine, Calcium phosphate, Iron pyrophosphate, Nucleotides (Cytidine- 5’-monophosphate, disodium Uridine-5’-monophosphate, Adenosine-5’-monophosphate, disodium Inosine-5’-monophosphate, disodium Guanosine-5’- monophosphate), L-Carnitine, Zinc sulphate, Vitamin E, Niacin, Calcium pantothenate, Copper sulphate, Thiamin, Riboflavin, Vitamin A, Vitamin B6, Manganese sulphate, Folic acid, Potassium iodide, Sodium selenite, Vitamin K, Vitamin D3, Biotin, Vitamin B12.

 Note: For allergens, see ingredients in Bold.

-Kendamil Goat Stage 2 Ingredients: Whole Goat Milk, Demineralised Goat Whey Powder (from Milk), Vegetable Oils (Sunflower, Coconut, Rapeseed), Galacto-oligosaccharides (from Milk), Lactose (from Milk), Calcium citrate, Choline bitartrate, Potassium chloride, Calcium lactate, Sodium citrate, Magnesium chloride, Sodium ascorbate, Docosahexaenoic acid, L-Tyrosine, L-Phenylalanine, L- Tryptophan, Potassium hydroxide, Inositol, Arachidonic acid, L- Isoleucine, Taurine, Calcium phosphate, Nucleotides (Cytidine-5’-monophosphate, disodium Uridine-5’-monophosphate, Adenosine-5’-monophosphate, disodium Inosine-5’-monophosphate, disodium Guanosine-5’ monophosphate), Iron pyrophosphate, L-Carnitine, Zinc sulphate, Vitamin E, Niacin, Calcium pantothenate, Copper sulphate, Thiamin, Riboflavin, Vitamin A, Vitamin B6, Manganese sulphate, Folic acid, Potassium iodide, Sodium selenite, Vitamin K, Vitamin D3, Biotin, Vitamin B12.
+Kendamil Goat Stage 2 Ingredients: Whole Goat Milk, Demineralized Goat Whey Powder (from Milk), Vegetable Oils (Sunflower, Coconut, Rapeseed), galactooligosaccharides (from Milk), Lactose (from Milk), Calcium citrate, Choline bitartrate, Potassium chloride, Calcium lactate, Sodium citrate, Magnesium chloride, Sodium ascorbate, Docosahexaenoic acid, L-Tyrosine, L-Phenylalanine, L- Tryptophan, Potassium hydroxide, Inositol, Arachidonic acid, L- Isoleucine, Taurine, Calcium phosphate, Nucleotides (Cytidine-5’-monophosphate, disodium Uridine-5’-monophosphate, Adenosine-5’-monophosphate, disodium Inosine-5’-monophosphate, disodium Guanosine-5’ monophosphate), Iron pyrophosphate, L-Carnitine, Zinc sulfate, Vitamin E, Niacin, Calcium pantothenate, Copper sulfate, Thiamin, Riboflavin, Vitamin A, Vitamin B6, Manganese sulfate, Folic acid, Potassium iodide, Sodium selenite, Vitamin K, Vitamin D3, Biotin, Vitamin B12.

 Note: For allergens, see ingredients in Bold.

-Kendamil Goat Stage 3 Ingredients: Whole goat Milk, Goat demineralised whey powder (from Milk), Lactose (from Milk), Vegetable oils (sunflower, coconut, rapeseed), Goat skimmed Milk powder, Galacto-oligosaccharides (from Milk), Tri-Calcium phosphate, Calcium lactate, Calcium citrate, Calcium Phosphate, Potassium hydroxide, Sodium ascorbate, Docosahexaenoic Acid, Ferrous Sulphate, Arachidonic acid, L-Carnitine, Vitamin E, Zinc Sulphate, Niacin, Calcium pantothenate, Copper sulphate, Vitamin A, Thiamin, Riboflavin, Vitamin B6, Folic acid, Manganese sulphate, Potassium iodide, Sodium selenite, Vitamin K, Vitamin D3, Biotin, Vitamin B12..
+Kendamil Goat Stage 3 Ingredients: Whole goat Milk, Goat demineralized whey powder (from Milk), Lactose (from Milk), Vegetable oils (sunflower, coconut, rapeseed), Goat skimmed Milk powder, Galacto-oligosaccharides (from Milk), Tri-Calcium phosphate, Calcium lactate, Calcium citrate, Calcium Phosphate, Potassium hydroxide, Sodium ascorbate, Docosahexaenoic Acid, Ferrous Sulphate, Arachidonic acid, L-Carnitine, Vitamin E, Zinc Sulphate, Niacin, Calcium pantothenate, Copper sulfate, Vitamin A, Thiamin, Riboflavin, Vitamin B6, Folic acid, Manganese Sulfate, Potassium iodide, Sodium selenite, Vitamin K, Vitamin D3, Biotin, Vitamin B12.

 Note: For allergens, see ingredients in Bold.